 We started by asking our users about:

-- How they communicate online with each other (e.g. email, Facebook, Snapchat)
+- how they communicate with each other (e.g. email, Facebook, Snapchat)

 We have found that:

-- The young people use apps exclusively, not websites
+- the young people used exclusively apps not websites

 Exploring the problem space